idevelopment/voicetank/readme.md

 The Product Management Platform for Building Better Products

+## Communicate throughout the entire process

+### Run a better beta

+Deliver more polished products by working with a feature’s already-engaged supporters to test and provide ongoing feedback so you can iterate before launch

+### Drive new feature adoption

+Don’t let new features get lost - use supporters as targeted marketing lists when you roll out new capabilities

+### Stay in tune with development teams

+Automate the process using integrations with issue tracking and development tools like Github.

 ## Build your roadmap with real data

 ### Prioritize the features that matter